Yuwei

 ‘Women

 in the Free/Libre Open Source Software Development’.
+In the book

-book edited by E. M. Trauth Encyclopedia
+edited by E. M. Trauth Encyclopedia

 of Gender and Information Technology.